alexqfredrickson/notes/aws/aws.md

 New accounts are grouped into *organizational units*.
 The idea is that individual AWS accounts exist within these OUs - and then policies are applied to the OUs - creating an inheritance structure.
 Those policies are either service control policies or resource control policies.
 Both are *subtractive*, in the sense that they define the outer-bounds of what services/resources in an account can do, and they do not grant permissions.
 SCPs affect IAM users/roles, whereas RCPs affect specific services (such as S3).

+*Trusted access* is a setting that can be enabled with AWS Organizations that allows the administrator of the management account to update contact details for each Organizations-enabled member account.

 ### DataSync

 DataSync is a data transfer/migration service.